Most people will never wake up and say, “I think I’ll create a brand new piece of SaaS today!”

 All using HARO as a source.

-If you know anything about guest post-based link building, the average DRs are in the 20-60 range.
+If you know anything about guest post-based link building for brand exposure, the average DRs are in the 20-60 range.
 Or, if you’re targeting the cream of the crop, prices are in the thousands per link.
+You’ll also have to research a journalist’s contact information.

-HARO is 100% free.
+HARO is a 100% free platform.
 And you can zero in your targeting as much as you want (especially if you use Sourcery, but more on that later).

-Through Jolly, we have learned a ton about HARO, from how to send better pitches to which websites offered dofollow links.
+Through Jolly, we have learned a ton about HARO, from how to send better pitches to subject lines that work to which websites offered dofollow links.
+We’ve learned some strategies that allowed us to answer query requirements the best way possible.
 We saw our team earning links on some of the highest DR sites out there.

 As we got better at HARO, we realized that the platform is even more powerful than we originally thought.
 And we had the numbers to prove it.